SS-31 (50mg)

 SS-31 and Mitochondrial Dysfunction

 Mitochondrial dysfunction is thought to be a major part of the mechanisms which occur in pathological processes, as well as certain physiological but unfavorable phenomena such as sarcopenia - the reduction in size of muscle tissue in advanced age.(4) To explore the potential of enhancing mitochondrial function as a countermeasure, a study was conducted using SS-31 to investigate if it could amend redox balance and boost skeletal muscle cells functionality in aged murine models.
 Young and older female C57BL/6Nia murine models underwent an 8-week exposure to SS-31.
 Assessments of mitochondrial function in vivo utilized optical and magnetic resonance spectroscopy.
 Findings suggested that SS-31 may have counteracted the age-related decrease in peak mitochondrial ATP production and enhanced the efficiency of oxidative phosphorylation (P/O).
 Intriguingly, even with this mitochondrial boost, mitochondrial protein expression remained constant or even declined in the exposed older murine models.
 The respiration in permeabilized gastrocnemius muscle fibers displayed no significant difference between the older and the SS-31-exposed older models.
 Additionally, SS-31 was posited to realign redox homeostasis in aged skeletal muscle cells.
 Apparently, there was a more balanced glutathione redox status, and thiol redox proteomics suggested a significant reversal of cysteine S-glutathionylation post-translational modifications across the skeletal muscle proteome.
-Furthermore, the gastrocnemius muscle cells in the SS-31 exposed older murine models showcased potentially increased fatigue resistance and an apparent mass enhancement compared to unexposed controls.
+Furthermore, the gastrocnemius muscle cells in the Szeto-Schiller-31 exposed older murine models showcased potentially increased fatigue resistance and an apparent mass enhancement compared to unexposed controls.

 SS-31 and Neuroprotection